 The Best Online Rent Payment Service with the Lowest Costs to Landlords

-If reducing your out-of-pocket expenses is the most important aspect, there are a couple of other excellent options, depending on your portfolio size:
+If reducing your out-of-pocket expenses is the most important aspect, PayRent is an excellent option, depending on your portfolio size:

 PayRent: PayRent is a service that focuses exclusively on rent payments.
 As a result, they offer a unique product that makes it easy and safe for landlords to collect rent online.
 No subscription plan and a simple pricing structure means no ongoing monthly payments.
 Choose to pass-through transaction fees to your tenants, and your rent payment fees are $0 forever.
 And unlike SparkRental’s free plan, you can use PayRent for unlimited properties.